Slave labor on United States military installations 1799–1863: Resistance and end of slavery

 The decades of the 1820s through 1850s saw growing African American opposition to enslavement.
-The narratives of two former Washington Navy Yard employees Charles Ball and Thomas Smallwood provide vivid accounts of bondage and resistance in the nation's capital.
-Charles Ball, who, worked at the navy yard for two years as a cook and after several escapes and recaptures made his way to freedom; in 1837 he wrote his autobiography.
-In his account, Ball remembered life as a slave as, "one long waste, barren desert, of cheerless, hopeless, lifeless slavery; to be varied only by the pangs of hunger, and the stings of the lash."
+The narratives of two former Washington D.C. residents Charles Ball and Thomas Smallwood provide vivid accounts of bondage and resistance in the nation's capital.
+Charles Ball, who, worked at the Washington Navy Yard for two years as a cook and after several escapes and recaptures made his way to freedom; in 1837, wrote his autobiography.
+In his account, Ball wrote his life as an enslaved laborer was, "one long waste, barren desert, of cheerless, hopeless, lifeless slavery; to be varied only by the pangs of hunger, and the stings of the lash."
 Thomas Smallwood, author of the Narrative of Thomas Smallwood, Colored Man, Giving an Account of His Birth – The Period He was Held in Slavery – His Release - and Removal to Canada, Etc.: Together with An Account of the Underground Railroad, grew up in the District of Columbia, and worked at the navy yard in the 1840s.
-During this time, Smallwood secretly served as an agent of the clandestine Underground Railroad, where he claimed to have led as many as 150 escapees to freedom.
-In his narrative Smallwood declared; "[slaveholders] should also remember that justice has two sides, or in other words, a black side as well as a white side, and if it is just for slaveholders to compel men and women to work for them without pay, because they are black, and they have the power to do so; then it is equally just for them, or their friends, to deprive their masters of such labor without pay."
+During his years in the District of Columbia, Smallwood operated a small shoe repair business directly across from the navy yard gate.Though he was remembered with the impressive moniker "Smallwood of the Yard" surviving muster and payroll records do not show him, directly employed by the navy.
+Secretly he served as an agent of the clandestine Underground Railroad, where he claimed to have led as many as 150 escapees to freedom.
+In his narrative, Smallwood declared; "[slaveholders] should also remember that justice has two sides, or in other words, a black side as well as a white side, and if it is just for slaveholders to compel men and women to work for them without pay, because they are black, and they have the power to do so; then it is equally just for them, or their friends, to deprive their masters of such labor without pay."
 In 1848, two Washington Navy Yard blacksmiths Daniel Bell and Anthony Blow helped plan one of the largest and most daring mass slave escapes of the era.